-• The general forecasting process undertaken by both firms.
+The general forecasting process undertaken by both firms.
 DAE and BISOE begin their projections with forecasts for the all-industries Wage Price Index.
-They then consider the differential between the all-industries and electricity generation, water and waste services (EGWWS) sectors.
+They then consider the differential (gap) between the all-industries and electricity, gas, water and waste services (EGWWS) sectors.
 It is important to therefore consider the forecast performance with respect to the all-industries WPI and then the gap between the all-industries and the EGWWS sector to garner accurate results.
-If this information is not considered, the risk is that a spurious conclusion will be reached with respect to forecast performance; two offsetting forecast errors could be accidentally misconstrued as better forecast performance.
+If this information is not considered, the risk is that a spurious conclusion will be reached with respect to forecast performance - two offsetting forecast performance.